m0ru/bak/04_solution.md

 `$ngRedux.connect(selectFromState, actionCreators)(controller)`
 that `connect2Redux` uses internally.
 What it does is to set up a listener on the state managed by ng-redux.
 Every time the state is updated, `selectFromState` is run on it.
-It's return object is then assigned property-by-property to the `controller`.
+Its return object is then assigned property-by-property to the `controller`.
 As a convenience-feature, the functions in `actionCreators` are wrapped with a call to `$ngRedux.dispatch` and also get assigned